Quasic/wshta/CONTRIBUTING.md

 The extra variables and return wrappers can safely be removed if unneeded, or console.entero shims can basically disable them temporarily.

-This can also be useful for unit testing and analyzing code coverage, though better tools for that exist.
+This can also be useful for unit testing, deprecation checking, and analyzing code coverage, though better tools for that exist.

  I would like to make a tool or plugin which automatically adds/removes this tracking for functions in bulk, so you can easily turn it on or off as needed without using a shim, which still eats some effeciency.
 You can already add it by using the following wrapper in a debugger:
 `````javascript